Ishxn20/cse15l-lab-reports/LabReport5.md

 In the link provided, I noticed that I was simply missing the NumberServer.java at the end of your java command.

-If didn't think thatthe server is unable to start if I didn't included this file.
+If didn't think that the server is unable to start if I didn't included this file.

 ![](e3.png)